Shelby219/RPSLS_Terminal_App/development-log.md

 ## Status Update #3
 Thursday the 23rd of April

 An intro.rb file was created to house the introduction methods and content, to keep it seperate from the main.rb file.
 Starting testing for the score board test file, created a test that would check if the add_score method would add a point to the player_score instance variable.
 The test did not pass, came back nil.
-Need to refactor
+Need to refactor.
+Score_board.rb was started on.

+## Status Update #4
+Friday the 24th of April

+The score_board.rb was changed from a class to a module.
+Having it as a class did not seem to fit the needs.
+A module holding the methods for adding scores was better suited.